 Planting & Digging the Tulips

 We plant our tulip fields in October.
 The bulbs are planted in raised rows with furrows to ensure they have proper drainage and to make harvesting easier.
 We have had the unfortunate experience of losing many a tulip planted in a low swail during a wet year.
-Planting is done by 3 machines we purchased from Holland.
-In the fall, one machine plants the tulips through a tube holding a net, 2 rows at a time.
+Planting is done by machines purchased from Holland.
+In the fall, the tulips are planted through a tube holding a net, 2 rows at a time.
 The net can be seen at the end of the rows.

-At digging, a second machine lifts the nets out of the ground and our third machine picks up the nets.
+At digging, a second machine lifts the nets out of the ground and our third machine picks up the nets, splits them open and the bulbs flow into a tote that we take to our sorting shed.
 This system can dig the bulbs faster, leaves fewer bulbs in the field, helps us keep track of the varieties and takes almost no soil out of the field.
-We dig our tulips every year and rotate on a five year rotation.
+We dig our tulips every year and rotate fields.
 We actually rotate all our crops using cover crops as much as possible on our farm.
 This helps with disease, insect, weed and erosion control.
 In your garden you should try to do the same by not replanting tulips in exactly the same place you dug them.

 When the tulips are blooming we rogue the fields for disease and wrong colored flowers.
 We remove the plant by pulling it out.

 After the spring show in April, our crew will remove all the remaining flower heads.
-This prevents the petals form dropping and creating disease in the fields as well as it promotes a larger bulb.
+This promotes a larger bulb and flower for the following year.
 We also let the stems die down naturally before harvesting them in June.

 Our Cut Flowers